nordowl/nordowl/README.md

 Built [Slotpicker](https://slotpicker.app) and [Slot Engine](https://slot-engine.dev).
 Made with passion 🦉
-I try to use as little AI as possible for my projects.
+I use as little AI as possible for my projects.
 No slop here.